feathery-org/slate/source/index.html.md

-document | UUID String       | The ID of the document to fill field_values | Object (optional) | A mapping of field ID to field value to fill the document signer_email | String (optional) | The document will route to the specified email for signature after being filled
+document | UUID String       | The ID of the document to fill field_values | Object (optional) | A mapping of field ID to field value to fill the document signer_email | String (optional) | The document will route to the specified email for signature after being filled user_id | String (Optional) | Associate an existing Feathery user with the generated document

 ### Response Body